steinbergnet/draft-steinberg-igp-ucmp/draft-steinberg-igp-ucmp.md

 a much longer path, forcing the transceiver to change to a different encoding and/or FEC to compensate for the longer distance.

-This memo proposed a method by which unequal weights can be computed for these paths based on actual link bandwidth, changing the load distribution mechanism of the routers from ECMP to Unequal Cost Multipath (UCMP).
+This document proposes a method by which unequal weights can be computed for these paths based on actual link bandwidth, changing the load distribution mechanism of the routers from ECMP to Unequal Cost Multipath (UCMP).
 This weight computation happens entirely based on information available within the Link-State IGP.
-Note that the IGP path computation (SPF, Dijkstra-Algorithm) itself is not changed, i.e. the route selection of the IGP (the chosen set of multipath next-hops) is not modified, just the weigthing of the paths.
+Note that the IGP path computation using Dijkstra's Shortest Path First (SPF) algorithm itself is not changed, i.e. the route selection of the IGP (the chosen set of multipath next-hops) is not modified, just the weigthing of the paths.

 ## Objectives

 The objectives of the present specification, roughly in decreasing order of importance, are:

-* Representing a reasonable set of basic data types and structures using binary encoding.
-"Reasonable" here is largely influenced by the capabilities of JSON, with the single addition of adding raw byte strings.
-The structures supported are limited to trees; no loops or lattice-style graphs.
+* Bla1

-* Being implementable in a very small amount of code, thus being applicable to constrained nodes {{?I-D.ietf-lwig-terminology}}, even of class 1.
-(Complexity goal.)
-As a corollary: Being close to contemporary machine representations of data (e.g., not requiring binary-to-decimal conversion).
+* Bla2

 ## Terminology